NiniolaX/alx-system_engineering-devops/0x00-shell_basics/README.md

 12-file_type, script to check the file type of file iamafile Script to copy html files in current directory to parent directory, copying only files that did not already exist in the parent directory or a newer than the version in the parent directory
-100-lets_move, script to move all files beginning with an uppercase to directory /tmp/u
+100-lets_move, script to move all files beginning with an uppercase to directory /tmp/u 101-clean_emacs, script to delete all files that end with character ~ in current directory